-Day in the Life: Process Manager, Environmental Sustainability was originally published on Vault.
+Day in the Life: Process Manager, Environmental Sustainability was originally published on Firsthand.

 9 AM: Arrive at the office to check emails and voicemails from my team and partners.
 With a meeting set for next week with our buildings and procurement partners, we must determine this week what we want to achieve as a department this year and how our partners can help us get there.

 10:30 AM: CSR Council Meeting.
 At this quarterly meeting of the Council, which comprises director-level associates who push CSR forward in their Humana departments, I recap what initiatives Workplace Solutions (WPS) has underway in regards to energy efficiencies.
 We also decide the messages that each director will share with their teams.

 2 PM: Meeting with internal WPS team and our communications agency about rolling out an employee-engagement strategy.
 Now that we plan to set goals to reduce our waste and energy use, we must engage employees to ensure we hit those targets.

 4 PM: Call with the Environmental Defense Fund (EDF) to discuss details of the arrival of our new Climate Corps Fellow in May.
 For the first time, Humana is participating in EDF’s Climate Corps program.
 As part of it, an MBA student will work in our data center to identify additional energy efficiencies.
 I’m extremely excited to move forward with this program that will help reduce Humana’s carbon footprint, lower our energy bills, and provide a student with valuable experience and hopefully the beginning of a satisfying career.

 5:00 PM: Wrap up notes from today’s meetings, check off tomorrow’s calendar and head home.
 Good to have a relatively smooth day.